thais-neu/Thais-learning-code/Discovery_cluster.md

 ### 1) Access

-### Access: ways to access/log into the Discovery cluster (assuming you already have access granted by Research Compupting).
+### Access: ways to access/log into the Discovery cluster (assuming you already have an account set up and access granted by Dr. KLo and Research Computing).

 a) On your browser type ood.discovery.neu.edu - go to Clusters - Discovery Shell Access - enter PW